 Good progress has been made with delivering schemes with the £2m public sector decarbonisation funding secured earlier in the year.
-This includes triple glazing and insulation at Worthing Civic Quarter, solar PV arrays at multiple sites, ground and air source heat pumps at Shadwells Court, Tollbridge House and the Shoreham Centre.
+This includes triple glazing and insulation at Worthing Civic Quarter and solar PV arrays at multiple sites.

-To date 31 sites have been put forward for installations of EV charge points under the WSCC EV network.
+To date 31 sites have being put forward for installations of EV charge points under the WSCC EV network.
 An Installer was awarded in early November (Connected Kerb) and the first charge points installed in Adur & Worthing (AW) in Spring 2022.
 Workplace charge points have been installed at Commerce Way for new EV vans.
 There are plans to provide EV charge points at Worthing Civic Quarter in the newbuild Multi Storey Car Park (MSCP) where the Council rental fleet will be parked and can then be switched from hybrid to full EV.